Ray Kinney

-Ray Kinney (September 26, 1900 – February 1, 1972) was a singer, musician, composer, orchestra leader, and performer on radio, stage and screen.
+Ray Kinney (September 26, 1900 – February 1, 1972) was a Hawaiian-born singer, musician, composer, orchestra leader, and performer on radio, stage and screen.

-Biography
+Early years

-Kinney was born in Hilo, Hawaii to Irish-Hawaiian parents William & Pilialoha Kinney.
+Kinney was born in Hilo, Hawaii, to Irish-Hawaiian parents William & Pilialoha Kinney.
 At age 15 he and his six brothers were sent to school in Salt Lake City, Utah.

+Career

-Already skilled on the ukulele and with a fine tenor voice, Ray and his brothers formed their own band and began touring the western US.
+Already skilled on the ukulele and with a fine tenor voice, Ray and his brothers formed their own band while still in school and began touring the western US.
 He returned to Hawaii in 1920 upon the death of his mother.